-If you're working with a broker or an investment adviser, you can ask your investment professional if the company files reports with the SEC and to get you written information about the company and its business, finances, and management.
-Be sure to carefully read the prospectus and the company's latest financial reports.
+If you're working with a broker or an investment adviser, you can ask your investment professional if the company files reports with the SEC and to provide you written information about the company and its business, finances, and management.
+Be sure to carefully read any prospectus and the company's latest financial reports.
 Remember that unsolicited e-mails, message board postings and company news releases should never be used as the sole basis for your investment decisions.
 You can also get information on your own from these sources:

 What if I Want to Invest in Microcap Stocks?

 To invest wisely and avoid investment scams, research each investment opportunity thoroughly and ask questions.
 These simple steps can make the difference between profits and losses:

 We've spelled out the questions you'll need to ask in the following publications: Internet Fraud and Ask Questions.
 When you ask these questions, write down the answers you received and what you decided to do.
 Let your broker or investment adviser know you're taking notes.
 They'll know you're a serious investor and may tell you more - or give up trying to scam you.
 We've developed a form for taking notes at http://www.sec.gov/complaint/callform.htm to help you.
 You'll find these and other useful publications on the Office of Investor Education and Advocacy section of the SEC's website or from our toll-free publications line at (800) SEC-0330.

 Also, watch out for these "red flags":